funkwerk/gherkin_format/README.md

 To replace files with their formatted counterpart add the option `--replace`.

 To get detailed information in case of errors use `--verbose`.

+To format gherkin files using a custom format, it's possible to specify a template using `--template TEMPLATE`.
+The template provided is a erb-template.

+These templates are predefined:
+ - markdown
+ - multi_markdown